UBS Wealth’s New Bosses Tweak U.S. Management Ranks

-A UBS spokeswoman did not respond to questions about the reasons for the change or whether other of the firm’s approximately 40 markets in the U.S. have been consolidated as the firm’s U.S. brokerage force of just under 7,000 has been deliberately shrunk by management.
+A UBS spokeswoman did not respond to questions about the reasons for the change or whether other of the firm’s approximately 40 markets in the U.S. have been consolidated as the firm’s U.S. brokerage force of just under 7,000 is being shrunk by management.

-Tom Naratil, who took the reins of the U.S. business 18 months ago, has led it out of the Protocol for Broker Recruiting, making it more onerous for brokers to leave, and slashed its recruiting budget.
-He has said he will focus on retaining veteran brokers and their clients rather than on building assets through expensive hiring.
+Tom Naratil, who took the reins of UBS’s Americas businesses 18 months ago, has led its wealth business out of the Protocol for Broker Recruiting, making it more onerous for brokers to leave, and slashed its recruiting budget.
+A former CFO of the Swiss banking giant, Naratil has said he will focus on retaining veteran brokers and their clients rather than on building assets through expensive hiring.

-Naratil’s role at the Swiss banking giant broadened at the beginning of this month when it folded the previously autonomous U.S. brokerage business into a global wealth unit co-headed by him and Martin Blessing, who had been running UBS’s non-U.S. wealth units.
+His role at the bank broadened at the beginning of this month when UBS AG folded the previously autonomous U.S. brokerage business into a global wealth unit co-headed by Naratil and Martin Blessing, who had been running the bank’s wealth units outside of the Americas.

-Since the consolidation, UBS has removed the names and biographies of the 23 executives below Naratil who who were part of its U.S. executive committee from it website.
+Since the consolidation, UBS has removed the names and biographies of the 23 executives on its U.S. management committee from it website.

-In one change among the executives’ management functions, however, the company has appointed Luis Cardoso as chief financial officer for its Americas wealth businesses.
-The Portugese native, who was head of strategy for Wealth Management U.S., is “responsible for the transparency in and appraisal of financial performance, for coordinating and validating planning and forecasting and for challenging and providing advice on financial and strategic aspects of projects and transactions,” according to his corporate biography.
+UBS also has appointed Luis Cardoso as chief financial officer of its wealth businesses in the U.S. The Portugese native, who was head of strategy for Wealth Management U.S., is “responsible for the transparency in and appraisal of financial performance, for coordinating and validating planning and forecasting and for challenging and providing advice on financial and strategic aspects of projects and transactions,” according to his corporate biography.